axelayala1988/ace/user-skel/repos/hot/hot-appsec/lab-guide/content/02-Deploy Unguard/index.md

 ##### Unguard Monaco Pipeline

 Using Gitea, open the file `/jenkins/monaco.Jenkinsfile`.
-Here you will see the definition of the **unguard monaco** pipeline used to deploy Dynatrace configuration using monaco.
+Here you will see the definition of the **Monitoring as Code** pipeline used to deploy Dynatrace configuration using monaco.

 ```groovy